 We married, bought a house in the hills of central New Jersey and began to build a life together.
 I found work in Manhattan, writing on marketing and corporate policy for a business think tank for several years, and then moved to Germany—my husband’s birthplace—with my family.
 While living in Europe, I received an unexpected gift of a cache of love letters that became the seeds for my first novel, Dancing on Sunday Afternoons.

-I’ve been married for more than thirty years to the “keeper,” a brilliant scientist and sailor, and I’m the mother of three children of whom I am enormously proud.
+I’ve been married for thirty-five years to the “keeper,” a brilliant scientist and sailor, and I’m the mother of three children of whom I am enormously proud.
 I love to cook and am happiest when the twelve chairs around my dining room table are filled with people enjoying my food.
 I speak four languages, some better than others.
 I play the piano every night—sometimes by myself and sometimes in an improvisational duet with my younger son.
 I do The New York Times Sunday crossword puzzle in ink, a practice I learned from my mother.
 From my mother I also absorbed a love of opera, especially those of Puccini and Verdi, whose music filled my home when I was a child.
 I once climbed Mt.
 Kenya and have very curly hair.